 “Official” Book Club Characteristics

 - It’s not a read-one-book-and-be-done kind of group.
 There’s a perpetual meeting time, and you show up if you can show up.

 - You can still be involved in connecting with others about the book even if you can’t show up to the conversation.
-In my imaginary book club experience, this means we would use a hashtag to share what the book makes us think and wonder, as well as other connections we have like recipes and songs or quotes and memes.
+In my imaginary book club experience, this means we would use a hashtag to share what the book makes us think and wonder, as well as other connections we have, such as recipes and songs or quotes and memes.

 - The conversation is driven by people who believe connections and stories lead to a better world.

 - Anyone can join, and everyone receives a warm welcome.
 Additionally, we are open and kind to views different from our own.

 Doesn’t this sound dreamy?
 It makes me wonder why I don’t find a book club to join.
 There are a million of them.

 “Have you ever thought about starting a Choice Literacy book club?”
 Christy Rush-Levine floated the question to me.

 “Aren’t there a million book clubs?”
 I asked, ignoring the serendipity of her question.

 Christy pretended I wasn’t cynical and said, “I’d be interested in being part of a book club that reads books teachers use in their classrooms.
 I think the conversation would be powerful and help instructional practices become more authentic.”